 We all know audio has been growing in importance for publishers in recent years, but this growth has been seen most heavily in the US and other English-speaking countries.
 This year we expect to see European publishers catch up with their Anglophone peers.
 That’s why we are launching the first of our dedicated series on specific topics important for publishers in 2019.
-Join us through out the year as we take a deep dive into audio, subscribe to receive our monthly updates and get in touch with any questions or ideas for further exploration!
+Join us through out the year as we take a deep dive into audio.

 The first article in our series on audio looks at the business case for podcasts for publishers.
 In future articles we will cover additional topics such as the non-podcast ways publishers are using audio, how local publishers specifically are utilizing audio, and more.